 2. Speculative Spend

 Ask any relationship therapist what one of the main sources of relational discord is and they’ll all tell you the same thing: money.

-When a network manages a retailer’s affiliate program, they often charge a single performance fee for both managed services and technology (tracking payments, etc.).
-Even though technology and services are very different, there really isn’t a clear understanding of the breakdown of these costs and the value of each.
+When an affiliate network manages a brand’s affiliate program, they often charge a performance fee for both managed services and technology (tracking payments, etc.).
+Even though technology and services (program management) are very different, there really isn’t a clear understanding of the breakdown of these costs and the value of each.

 3. Conflict of Interest